rails/sprockets/README.md

 **Note**: Sprockets processes multiple engine extensions in order from right to left, so you can use multiple engines with a single asset.
-For example, to have a CoffeeScript asset that is first preprocessed with ERB, use the extension `.js.coffee.erb`.
+For example, to have a CoffeeScript asset that is first preprocessed with ERB, use the extension `.coffee.erb`.

 Ruby code embedded in an asset is evaluated in the context of a `Sprockets::Context` instance for the given asset.
 Common uses for ERB